Protein Databases

 Uniprot

-The Uniprot databases are maintained by the Uniprot consortium, created in 2002 by EMBL-EBI, SIB, and PIR.
-Uniprot can be considered nowadays as a metadatabase as its entries contain information from diverse sources.
-It was created with two goals, constitute a non-redundant comprehensive protein sequence database and enrich that database with annotation of those proteins.
-Annotations include, but it is not limited to: protein and gene families, function and structure-function available data, interactions with other proteins or cofactor, localization, patterns of expression, variants… Thus, it aims to join the goals of both primary and secondary DDBBs.
+The Uniprot databases are managed by the UniProt consortium, established in 2002 by EMBL-EBI, SIB, and PIR.
+Nowadays, UniProt can be considered a metadatabase as its entries contain information from various sources.
+It was created with two main goals: to establish a comprehensive, non-redundant protein sequence database and to enrich that database with detailed annotations.
+These annotations include protein and gene families, function and structure-function data, interactions with other proteins or cofactors, localization, expression patterns, variants, and more.
+Thus, it aims to fulfill the objectives of both primary and secondary databases.

-The central hub of Uniprot databases is Uniprot Knowledgebase.
-It is a collection of functional information on proteins, with accurate, consistent, and rich annotation.
-The UniProtKB consists of two internal databases: a section containing manually-annotated records with information extracted from literature, community suggestions, and curator-evaluated computational analysis, and a section with computationally analyzed records.
-For the sake of continuity and name recognition, the two sections are referred to as “UniProtKB/Swiss-Prot” (reviewed, manually annotated) and “UniProtKB/TrEMBL” (unreviewed, automatically annotated), respectively.
+The central hub of the UniProt databases is the Uniprot Knowledgebase.
+It is a collection of functional information on proteins, with accurate, consistent, and rich annotations.
+The UniProtKB consists of two internal databases: one section contains manually-annotated records with information drawn from literature, community suggestions, and curator-reviewed computational analysis.
+The other section includes computationally analyzed records.
+These sections are referred to as “UniProtKB/Swiss-Prot” (reviewed, manually annotated) and “UniProtKB/TrEMBL” (unreviewed, automatically annotated), respectively.

-Sequences with different detail of annotation can be found in two overlapping and complementary databases in Uniprot: Uniparc and Uniref.
-Briefly, UniParc (UniProt Archive) is a comprehensive and non-redundant database that contains most of the publicly available protein sequences in the world.
-UniParc avoided redundancy by storing each unique sequence only once and giving it a stable and unique identifier (UPI) making it possible to identify the same protein from different source databases.
+UniProt contains sequences with varying levels of annotation detail in two complementary databases: Uniparc and Uniref.
+Briefly, UniParc (UniProt Archive) is a comprehensive and non-redundant database that includes most publicly available protein sequences worldwide.
+UniParc avoids redundancy by storing each unique sequence only once and assigning it a stable, unique identifier (UPI), which allows the identification of the same protein from different source databases.
 A UPI is never removed, changed, or reassigned.
-On the other hand, UniRef (UniProt Reference Clusters) provide clustered sets of sequences from the UniprotKB (and selected UniParc records) in order to obtain complete coverage of the sequence space at several resolutions while hiding redundant sequences (but not their descriptions) from view.
-The UniRef100 database combines identical sequences into a single UniRef entry, displaying the sequence of a representative protein, the accession numbers of all the merged entries, and links to the corresponding.
-UniRef90 is built by clustering UniRef100 sequences using the MMseqs2 algorithm (Steinegger and Söding 2018) such that each cluster is composed of sequences that have at least 90% sequence identity and 80% overlap with the longest sequence (a.k.a. seed sequence ) of the cluster.
-Similarly, UniRef50 is built by clustering UniRef90 seed sequences that have at least 50% sequence identity to and 80% overlap with the longest sequence in the cluster.
-UniParc and Uniref contain only protein sequences.
-All other information about the protein must be retrieved from the source databases using the database cross-references.
+On the other hand, UniRef (UniProt Reference Clusters) provides clustered sets of sequences from UniProtKB (and selected UniParc records) to ensure complete coverage of the sequence space at various resolutions while hiding redundant sequences (but not their descriptions) from view.
+The UniRef100 database combines identical sequences into a single UniRef entry, displaying the sequence of a representative protein, the accession numbers of all merged entries, and links to the corresponding databases.
+UniRef90 is built by clustering UniRef100 sequences using the MMseqs2 algorithm (Steinegger and Söding 2018), so each cluster consists of sequences with at least 90% sequence identity and 80% overlap with the longest sequence (the seed sequence ) of the cluster.
+Similarly, UniRef50 is built by clustering UniRef90 seed sequences that have at least 50% sequence identity and 80% overlap with the longest sequence in the cluster.
+UniParc and UniRef contain only protein sequences; all other information about the proteins must be retrieved from the source databases using database cross-references.

 Pfam